 - Why the prospective employer should contact you for an interview

 The information you choose and how you present it should boldly (but not arrogantly) build an argument as to why an employer should consider you as a prospective employee.
 The resume is a screening device for the employer.
 The average resume gets about 30 seconds of attention in the employer’s initial review, so you must represent yourself briefly and concisely.
 Every word must count.
 Be precise and toot your own horn.
 The resume is the tool that you should use as your best opportunity to be an advocate for yourself.

 There are many important aspects to a resume.
 Everyone has a different way of putting one together and, in most cases, there is no “right way” or “wrong way.”
-However, there are some common characteristics that appear to be most successful in getting people job interviews and jobs.
+However, some common characteristics appear to be most successful in getting people job interviews and jobs.

 - Answered phone

 - Greeted plant visitors

 - Received incoming calls on three business lines, determined the nature of the call, and effectively transferred caller to destination with 99 percent accuracy.